Brain Cancer (cont.)

-The standard way of evaluating the nature and extent of a brain tumor is an MRI scan (note that many hospitals do not have MRI scanners).
+The standard way of evaluating the nature and extent of a brain tumor is an MRI scan (note that some hospitals do not have MRI scanners).

 If CT or MRI scans indicate the presence of a brain tumor, the person will be referred to brain surgery (a neurosurgeon).
-If one is available in the area, the person may also be referred to a specialist in radiation therapy called a radiation oncologist, and a medical oncologist if they specialize in the chemotherapeutic treatment of brain tumors (a neuro-oncologist).
+If one is available in the area, the person may also be referred to a specialist in radiation therapy called a radiation oncologist, and a medical oncologist if they specialize in the chemotherapeutic treatment of brain tumors (a medical or neuro-oncologist).

 The next step in diagnosis is confirmation that the person has cancer in the brain.
 A scan can be considered to be highly suspicious, or even highly likely to demonstrate a brain tumor, but confirmation requires a tissue diagnosis whenever possible.
 A small sample of the tumor (a biopsy) is taken to identify the type of tumor and the grade of the tumor.